Solenopsis molesta

 Distribution

-Native to the United States, found in Eastern, Western, and Central parts of the country, as well as northern Mexico.
+Native to the United States, occurring in Eastern, Western, and Central regions, with range extending into northern Mexico.
+Distribution records include Vermont and other US states.

 Diet